HongshuoFan/PLAY/README.md

 ## Usage
 1. Pair the controller with your computer.
 2. Lunch the PLAY app.
-3. select your controller using the drop down menu.
+3. Select your controller using the drop down menu.
-4. enable MIDI and/or OSC sender.
+4. Enable MIDI and/or OSC sender.

-option: enable/disable controller's IMU accelerometer and gyroscope.
+Option: enable/disable controller's IMU accelerometer and gyroscope.

 ### Mapping:
 `Xbox wireless controller`